Russia moves to take control of oil firm from billionaire

 “They (officials) are telling themselves, to ease their conscience, that they are doing a high-minded thing by returning it to state ownership,” Sergei Petrov, an opposition deputy, told Reuters this week.
 “The channel is already known, the method has been tested ... as it was last time with Yukos.”

-Khodorkovsky was freed last year but Yukos, which was once worth $40 billion, was broken up and nationalized with most of its assets eventually handed to Rosneft, an energy giant run by a Putin ally.
+Khodorkovsky was freed last year but Yukos, which was once worth $40 billion, was broken up and nationalized with most of its assets eventually handed to Rosneft (ROSN.MM), an energy giant run by a Putin ally.

 Sistema acquired an almost 80 percent stake in Bashneft from local authorities in the Ural mountains region of Bashkortostan for $2.5 billion in 2009 and the oil company is now Russia’s sixth-largest by production.